 The department is richly endowed with human and material resources to accomplish its educational objectives.
 Eighteen full-time faculty members with expertise spanning nearly every major area of the field conduct courses from the sophomore level through the graduate level.
 All are actively engaged in research.
 A number of special lecturers add further breadth.
 Laboratories abound; for undergraduates, laboratory courses are provided in general chemical engineering and process control (required of all students), applied kinetics, polymers, and biochemical engineering.
-The graduate research laboratories, accommodating a graduate student body of about 100, are equipped for biochemical engineering, bioengineering, and biomedical engineering; phase equilibria; quantum and statistical mechanics; electrochemical engineering; catalysis and reaction engineering; rheology; polymer chemistry and physics; surface and colloid science; MEMS; materials chemistry, engineering, and synthesis; and plasma processing.
+The research laboratories are equipped for biochemical engineering, bioengineering, and biomedical engineering; phase equilibria; quantum and statistical mechanics; electrochemical engineering; catalysis and reaction engineering; rheology; polymer chemistry and physics; surface and colloid science; MEMS; materials chemistry, engineering, and synthesis; and plasma processing.